-Centers for Disease Control and Prevention, Alzheimer's Disease and Healthy Aging Program (ADHAP)
+Centers for Disease Control and Prevention (CDC) Alzheimer's Disease and Healthy Aging Program

 The Committee is encouraged by research demonstrating the positive impact of risk reduction on dementia prevalence and commends the Secretary for updating the National Alzheimer's Plan to reflect the latest science.
-To ensure high burden populations are reached, the Committee directs CDC to increase capacity to support populations with a high burden of Alzheimer's and other dementias through public health promotion and workforce development by increasing Healthy Brain Initiative grants from \$5.5 million to \$10 million.
-We urge CDC to ensure appropriate capacity support to implement NAPA's Goal 6 and we encourage ADHAP to collaborate with CMS, HRSA and the VA to identify ways to translate what we know about risk reduction into opportunities within current agency authority to improve risk reduction and early intervention for ADRD in clinical and community practice.
+To ensure high burden populations are reached, the Committee directs CDC to increase capacity to reach populations disproportionately burdened by Alzheimer's Disease - including, but not limited to Black/African American, Latino/Hispanic, American Indian/Native Alaskan, Down Syndrome, and rural populations - through public health promotion and workforce development by increasing Healthy Brain Initiative grants from \$5.5 million to \$10 million.